Application of Service Terms

 Any controversy or claim arising out of or relating to these Terms or Service, or the breach thereof, shall be settled by arbitration administered by the American Arbitration Association under its Commercial Arbitration Rules, and judgment on the award rendered by the arbitrators may be entered in any court having jurisdiction thereof.
-The parties agree that place of arbitration shall be Naples, Florida and the parties shall irrevocably submit to the exclusive jurisdiction of the arbitration panel in Naples, Florida for the purpose of hearing and determining any dispute arising out of this Agreement.
+The parties agree that place of arbitration shall be Tampa, Florida and the parties shall irrevocably submit to the exclusive jurisdiction of the arbitration panel in Tampa, Florida for the purpose of hearing and determining any dispute arising out of this Agreement.
 The number of arbitrators shall be three.
 Each party shall select an arbitrator within ten days of commencement of the arbitration and the two designated arbitrators shall select a third neutral arbitrator within ten days of their selection if the parties cannot agree on a third arbitrator.
 All decisions issued by the arbitrators shall be final and binding.

 In addition to the released evaluation agreed to pursuant to these Service Terms, Customer agrees that any lower limit of liability agreed to between the Shipper and the logistics provider which retains EXPRESS shall apply and that no party shall seek to recover from EXPRESS or its carriers a greater sum than any limitation agreed to pursuant to a through bill of lading.